-The Co-operative also has loan obligations that carry interest including developer loans at 2.5% to 5%, operational loans at 3.5%, short term private loans at 6% and bonds payable carry an interest rate of 5%-6%.
-Interest rates on future bond offerings have been reduced to 4% may vary from rates stated here.
+SolarShare also has loan obligations that carry interest including developer loans at 2.5% and 5.5%, operational loans at 3.5% and Solar Bonds payable carry an interest rate of 3%, 4%, 4.5%, 5% and 6%.
+Interest rates on future bond offerings may vary from rates stated here.